-Medications are meant to manage symptoms, are there are no known cures for PD.
-In general, drugs adjust the levels of dopamine in the brain, but they wear off over time.
+Medications are meant to manage symptoms, as there are, so far, no known cures for PD.
+In general, the drugs are meant to adjust the levels of dopamine in the brain.
+But they wear off over time.
 Patients will end up taking more medication, at higher doses, more often.
+This, in addition to the side effects that could come with taking these medications, adds exponentially to the medical bills, which then becomes another condition-aggravating stressor in the patient’s life.
 The side effects of PD drugs can include nausea, hallucinations, diarrhea, vomiting, and delirium.
-Because PD is a progressive disease, patients may still end up with “stooped posture, frozen movements, and speech difficulties”, which doesn’t necessarily respond to treatments.
+Because PD is a progressive disease, patients may still end up with “stooped posture, frozen movements, and speech difficulties”, problems which do not necessarily respond positively to treatments.
 L-dopa is a common PD drug.
 There are others to manage tremors, cognitive difficulties, mood disorders, pain, and sleep issues.

-In one case study, a 63 year old male complaining of tremors, mid-back pain, and anxiety, was treated for the subluxations (especially at the “level of the top bone in the neck, the atlas”).
-The results were increased energy, the cessation of the mid back pain, and an improvement in the tremors.
+In one case study, a 63-year-old male complaining of tremors, mid-back pain, and anxiety, was treated for the subluxations (especially at the “level of the top bone in the neck, the atlas”).
+The results documented after chiropractic treatment were increased energy, cessation of the mid back pain, and improvement in the tremors.

 “Improvement of the Atlas alignment was associated with reduction of most of his Parkinson’s symptoms”.5

 The Atlas Orthogonal is a technique that a chiropractor might use in the adjustment and realignment of the Atlas, though there is a hands-on way of performing the same manipulation.
 The technique utilizes not physical manipulation but instead a device that emits an all but completely imperceptible impulse to realign the Atlas.6